HiteshMehra007/Admin-Employee-Dashboard/README.md

 - Implement authentication and authorization for secure admin access.
 - Add pagination for large datasets.
 - Enhanced file handling (e.g., resizing images).

-Feel free to adjust image paths and other details as per your specific project!